Show All Answers

 Yes.
 Call 970-252-7052 to set up an appointment.

-Our Health Clinic provides many options for birth control.
+Our Public Health Clinic provides many options for birth control.
 These can be available on a sliding fee scale, donation, private pay, or insurance.
 Call 970-252-7052 to set up an appointment.

-Yes, our Health Clinic does testing including rapid HIV testing.
+Yes, our Public Health Clinic does testing including rapid HIV testing.
 Call 970-252-7052 to set up an appointment.

 Yes, Montrose County provides a tax paying service to accept payments by credit card or debit card.
 You may connect online to Certified Payments and follow the instructions.
 Certified Payments charges a fee of 2.5%.
 You must know your account number and the correct amount due of taxes when making a payment through this service.